ashishkarnad/sandbox/core/README.md

 **5. Add a critical-only filter to the pipeline**

 This is great, but let's say we only really want to be notified by Slack when there's a critical alert.
-To do this, we'll create a filter using a JSON configuration file:
+To do this, we'll create a filter using a configuration file:

 ```
-sudo nano /etc/sensu/conf.d/filters/only-critical.json
+sudo nano /etc/sensu/conf.d/filters/only_critical.json
 ```

 ```
 {
   "filters": {
-    "only-critical": {
+    "only_critical": {
       "attributes": {
         "check": {
           "status": 2